 Areas of practice.
 Insurance; banking; financing; M&A transactions.

-- A senior associate with Bär & Karrer, Daniel is a member of the Banking, Insurance & Financing practice group.
+- A senior associate with Bär & Karrer, Daniel Flühmann is a member of the Banking, Insurance & Financing practice group.
 His practice focuses on banking, insurance and financial market laws as well as on general corporate and commercial matters and related areas.

 - Advising purchasers and sellers in M&A transactions, in particular in the financial and insurance sector.

 - Filing licence applications and registrations with FINMA and obtaining FINMA rulings.